WaiKyaw-Cloud/Vault/Vault Session/How to install Vault.md

 ```
 vault server -dev
 ```
-> runs entirely in-memory
+- runs entirely in-memory
-> starts unsealed with a single unseal key
+* starts unsealed with a single unseal key
-> The root token is already authenticated to the CLI
++ The root token is already authenticated to the CLI
++ test

 ```
 WARNING! dev mode is enabled!
 In this mode, Vault runs entirely in-memory